jtmuller5/dartantic_ai/PRD.md

 - [x] Agents can run prompts and return streaming string outputs.
 - [x] Agents can run prompts and return typed outputs, mapped to custom Dart types.
 - [x] Agents can use DotPrompt for structured prompt input.
-- [ ] Agents can define and use tools with typed input/output, validated via JSON schema.
+- [x] Execute tools with validated inputs
 - [x] The system supports both OpenAI and Gemini providers, with API keys loaded from environment variables.
 - [x] The system provides clear error messages for missing API keys or unsupported providers.
 - [x] Integration tests pass for all major features, including: